kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/site_launched.md

 details.
 In addition, there are a lot of excellent [Jekyll themes](https://jekyllrb.com/docs/themes) written in it.

-Besides, you have access to the <font face="Lora">JavaScript</font> display engine, [<font face="Lora">MathJax</font>](https://www.mathjax.org), that supports high-resolution mathematical formulas in web browsers, and enables bloggers to write beautiful <font face="Lora">Latex</font>-styled content in their posts.
-However, you have to include it in the header part of the template html file.
-Typically, it is placed under folder `_posts`, and is named `default.html` or so.
+Besides, you have access to the <font face="Lora">JavaScript</font> display engine, [<font face="Lora">MathJax</font>](https://www.mathjax.org), which supports high-resolution mathematical formulas in web browsers, and enables bloggers to write beautiful <font face="Lora">Latex</font>-styled content in their posts.
+However, you have to include it in the header part of the template THML file.
+Typically, it is placed under folder `_posts` and is named `default.html` or so.

 {% include note.html content="Please be aware that the MathJax mechanism supports Latex-fashioned maths formulas.
 So far